fengxia41103/myblog/content/thoughts/prototyping.md

 Prototype, or proof-of-concept (POC), is a wonderful thing.
 In my opinion it serves four important functions:

-1. It proves the concept.
+1. <span class="myhighlight">It proves the concept</span>.
 Nothing is more valuable than knowing the path in mind is not a dead end.
 This applies in particular to those projects that have large share of uncertainties.
 Taking a trip to Mars is not mind-boggling if you know your friend John has just traveled there and back.
 But if you were the first one sent to Mars, oh boy.

-2. It formulates a design.
+2. <span class="myhighlight">It formulates a design</span>.
 Over the process of building a prototype, key components will be researched, evaluated, adopted, developed, integrated and tested.
 System boundaries will emerge.
 Key functions and services will be grouped into at least three tiers: